Arc-Computer/RCL/docs/getting-started/quickstart.md

 # Quickstart

-Run minimal smoke tests on a single GPU to validate your RCL setup.
+Run minimal smoke tests on a single GPU to validate your ATLAS setup.

 ## Prerequisites